 Makgadikgadi Pans National Park, Botswana

-Style supersedes opulence in Meno a Kwena's cool, relaxed atmosphere, where tents sides roll up to take in the wide vista, but your private space remains hidden among thorny branches that offer seclusion and protection from wandering wildlife.
+Situated between the sprawling Okavango Delta and the Central Kalahari Game Reserve near Makgadikgadi Pans National Park, this camp offers a comfortable retreat in nine traditional canvas tents overlook the Boteti River.
+The camp's name translates to “teeth of the crocodile,” referencing the common presence of these reptiles chilling out on nearby riverbanks.
+Style supersedes opulence in Meno a Kwena's cool, relaxed atmosphere.
+Tent sides roll up to take in the broad vista, but your private space remains hidden among thorny branches that offer seclusion and protection from wandering wildlife.
 Each tent has an en suite flush toilet and authentic indoor and outdoor safari showers.
-Furnishings are distinctly African, with dark wood, plush beds and carpets under foot.
-Harnessing the power of Botswana’s omnipresent sunny days, solar power fires the camp’s energy efficient lights as well as your camera battery charger.
-This is a low-impact camp that recognizes water as the most limited and precious resource and supports recycling developments.
+Furnishings are distinctly African, with dark wood, bold textiles and woven carpets under foot.
+Harnessing the power of Botswana’s typically sunny days, solar power fires the camp’s energy-efficient lights as well as your camera battery charger.
+This is a low-impact camp that supports recycling and recognizes water as a limited and precious resource.

-Makgadikgadi Salt Pans, Botwwana
+Makgadikgadi Salt Pans, Botswana

-Days at the camp include private game drives, unparalleled stargazing and a visit to one of Africa’s largest and oldest baobab trees.
+Days at camp include private game drives, unparalleled stargazing and a visit to one of Africa’s largest and oldest baobab trees.
 Take in the glittering expanse of the dry Makgadikgadi Salt Pans on a quad bike expedition, then get up close and personal with a colony of habituated meerkats.

 Khwai Private Wildlife Reserve, Botswana